A Parent’s Guide to Helping Kids Regulate Big Emotions

 Assisting Children in Identifying and Labeling Feelings

 Emotional awareness is the first stage of regulation.
 Before they can control their emotions, children need language to express their feelings.
+Discover steps to recognize and name your feelings properly.

 How to Use the Mood Meter at Home